How to send money using a credit card on a P2P platform

 Alternatives to sending money with a credit card

-If the risks associated with using a credit card to send money outweigh the benefits, then there are alternative methods you can use.
+If the risks associated with using a credit card to send money outweigh the benefits, you may want to consider alternative methods such as bank transfers and credit card loans.

 Bank transfers